salesforcecli/eslint-plugin-sf-plugin/CONTRIBUTING.md

 Be sure to import/export your rule from index.ts, and add it the configs section with your recommended setting.

-Create a doc for your new testx by running `yarn docs --init-rule-docs`
+Create a doc for your new tests by running `yarn docs --init-rule-docs`

 # Testing